neurodata/checklists/matrix.md

 ### robust options

 - use [Geometric median and robust estimation in Banach spaces](http://projecteuclid.org/euclid.bj/1438777595) to obtain robust estimates of location and scale

+### if features have categories

+1. sort by category
+2. color code labels by category

+### if points have categories

+1. label points in scatter plots by symbol